dirkkelly/dirkkelly/content/philosophy/do-justice-love-kindness-walk-humbly.md

 You cannot have a democracy if you don't engage in your community, you cannot claim to operate under christian values if you don't value policy and politicians who create a society based on those values.

-If we all change our world locally, then the world will change globally.
+If we work to change our society and culture locally, then the world will change in turn.